mshiltonj/resource-routing/README.md

     var routing = require('resource-routing');
     routing.expose_routing_table(app);

-This enables a route handler a default route of: `/routing-table` that will display an html table of all the internally generated routes.
+This enables a display of the routing table at a default location of: `/routing-table`.
+This display an html table of all the internally generated routes.
 It does NOT include routes not added by resource-routing.

 You can override the location of the routing table by passing an 'at' attribute in the options object:

     routing.expose_routing_table(app, { at: "/my-routes" });

-Some users may want to conditionally enable it. (i.e. In development, but not in production);
+Some users may want to conditionally enable it. (i.e. in development, but not in production);

 ## Arbitrary routes (get, post, put, delete):

-You can declare all you routes through resource-routing, not just resources or restful routes.
+You can declare all arbitrary non-restful routes through the resource-routing interface.
-Resource routing provides a light wrapper around the traditional route express.js declaration.

 There are two reasons to do this:

 1. Consistency in declaring routes in your applications.
 1. Arbitrary routes declared through resource-routing are added to the routing table.

+Resource routing provides a light wrapper around the traditional route express.js declaration.

 Example:

+Instead of doing this:

+    var tables_controller = require("./controllers/tables_controller");
+    app.get("/my_tables", table_controller.index")

+Do this:

     routing.get(app, controller_dir, "/my_tables", "tables#index")

-Will generate:
+It will generate the expected routes:

     Method    URL                 Handler
     get       /my_tables          tables.index
+    get       /my_tables.:format  tables.index

 The same restrictions for resource routes also apply here.
 If the controller cannot be found, the route is not created.
 If the controller action is not defined or is not a function, the route is not created.

 # TODO

 Still a work in progress.
 Need to be able to:

-* declare additional custom routes.
+* a way to declare a wrapper function / closure construct for all router handlers.
 * better error checking/validation

 # Authors